henrietta-k/adapt-learning-wiki/Core-Events.md

 `view:preReady` | `view` | a view is about to start loading its assets `view:ready` | `view` | all the view's assets have loaded `view:postReady` | `view` | all the assets are loaded for a view

-Parent views also have event used to manage their children.
-See [ChildView API](https://github.com/adaptlearning/adapt_framework/wiki/ChildView-API).

 ##### Navigation events
 Event | Argument | Trigger